mozilla-services/docs/source/sync/overview.rst

 Storage Limits
 ==============

-Each Firefox Account is limited to 2GB of data per *collection*.
+Each Mozilla account is limited to 2GB of data per *collection*.
 This affects all Sync Clients associated with that account.

 When a Sync Client sends a sync request to a *collection* with greater than 2GB of data, the Sync Server will respond with a specific error code indicating a
 :ref:`User over quota error <respcodes>`.